Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Preliminaries

 We say that two such sequences $\Xbf^{(k)}=(X_{i}^{(k)}\st i=0,\dots,n-1)$ and $\Ybf^{(k)}=(Y_{i}^{(k)}\st i=0,\dots,n-1)$ are equivalent if

 We call equivalence classes of such sequences \textit{tropical $n$-tuples of random variables}.

 From now on, when we say a (tuple of) random variables we mean tropical (tuple of) random variables.
 Entropy of such a tropical random variable is defined as the limit of scaled entropies of individual members of the sequence.
+Other properties of tropical tuples, such as symmetry, are to be understood in the sense that they apply to the tropical sequence element-wise for sufficiently large $n$

-Two observations are in order.
-First of all, any linear inequality that is valid for entropies for all tropical random variables implies a similar inequality for entropies of conventional random variables.
-Secondly, if every component of a tropical tuple obeys a given linear inequality with a sublinear error term, e.g., up to $O(1)$, then the tropical tuple itself satisfies this inequality exactly (with no error).
-Thus, these ``tropical'' objects can be interpreted as a helpful tool to study properties of the more conventional objects such as probability distributions.
+\begin{remark} Two observations are in order. \begin{enumerate}[label=(\roman*)] \item First of all, any linear inequality that is valid for entropies for all tropical random variables implies the same inequality for entropies of conventional random variables. \item Secondly, if every component of a tropical tuple obeys a given linear inequality with a sublinear error term, e.g., up to a constant independent of $k$, then the tropical tuple itself satisfies this inequality exactly (with no error). \end{enumerate} Thus, these ``tropical'' objects can be interpreted as a helpful tool to study properties of the more conventional objects such as probability distributions. \end{remark}